hlomphosibeko/comfort-foods-de/README.md

 # Comfort Foods.de

 Comfort Foods.de is a Restaurant Booking System.
-The site is for a restaurant that sells South African Food based in Europe.
+The site is for a restaurant that sells South African Food and it is based in Europe.
 The target market are people who come from Africa that have not indulged in the meals in a long time and also for Europeans that like to try new food from different cultures.
-Customers have to order from the menu provided online and make reservations to book a table
+Customers may use the site to make a booking to come visit the store.

 ## Features
 ### Navigation bar